jhgjeraker/daikon/README.md

 # daikon
 Reading assistant for JP manga combining OCR, LLMs, and Jisho.

+## Motivation
+TBA

-## Install
+## Setup
-1. Make sure you have the `virtualenv` Python package.
+1. Install the `virtualenv` Python package.
 ```
 pip install virtualenv
 ```

+2. The OCR functionality relies on a screenshot utility to capture the text.
+  - If you're on X11, install `maim`.
+  - If you're on Wayland, install `flameshot`.

+## Install
-2. Verify that `install.sh` does nothing shady, the run it.
+1. Verify that `install.sh` does nothing shady, then run it.
 ```
 ./install.sh
 ```

-3. Enable the OCR service and socket.
+2. Enable the OCR service and socket.
 ```
 systemctl enable --now daikon.socket
 ```

+## Usage
+TBA